LePrat/GeneticDots/README.md

 A simple genetic algorithm where a bunch of dots try to find their way to the target.

-It is based on an natural selection algorithm where the closest dots have better chances to be cloned for the next generation.
+It is based on a natural selection algorithm where the closest dots have better chances to be cloned for the next generation.

 ## Getting Started